spokestack/spokestack.io/content/docs/Android/getting-started.md

   implementation 'io.spokestack:spokestack-android:%ANDROID_VERSION'

-  // for TensorFlow Lite-powered wakeword detection and/or NLU, add this one too implementation 'org.tensorflow:tensorflow-lite:2.3.0'
+  // for TensorFlow Lite-powered wake word detection and/or NLU, add this one too implementation 'org.tensorflow:tensorflow-lite:2.3.0'

   // for automatic playback of TTS audio